secretstartups/handbook/people-group/engineering/career-mobility/index.html.md

 ---
 layout: handbook-page-toc
 title: Career Mobility Automation Flow
-description: "Information on the automations we have in place to support the People Operations and People Experience team with career mobility related tasks."
+description: "Information on the automations we have in place to support the People Connect Team with career mobility related tasks."
 ---

 ## On this page